mobilinkd/m17-cxx-demod/README.md

     rtl_fm -f 144.91M -s 48k -C | ./m17-demod | play -b 16 -r 8000 -c1 -t s16 -

-Note that, at least as of now, the `rtl-fm` `-C` option is required in order for the demodulator to work properly.
+Note that the `rtl-fm` `-C` option may be required in order for the demodulate the baseband signal if the receiver is not closely tuned to the transmit frequency.
+The oscillators on the PlutoSDR and on most RTL-SDR dongles are rather inaccurate.

 This was tested using the [m17-gnuradio](https://github.com/mobilinkd/m17-gnuradio) GNU Radio block feeding an Analog Devices